-The International Rafting Federation (IRF) continues to grow today.
-As the sole legitimate global governing body for rafting, we are recognised in recreational, tour, sporting and grass-roots rafting the world over.
+The International Rafting Federation continues to grow today.
+As the sole legitimate world governing body for rafting, we are recognised in recreational, tour, sporting and grass-roots rafting the world over.

 Our Guide Training & Education (GTE) system is the only globally recognised and respected raft guide certification scheme.
 The number of certified raft guides continues to grow year on year with an increasing proportion of female raft guides.

-Stay up to date with all rafting matters across the globbe by signing up to our monthly newsletter.
+Stay up to date with all rafting matters with our our monthly newsletter.